 D.H.
 Lawrence was suffering from tuberculosis before Lady Chatterley's Lover became embroiled in a censorship battle.
 The stress resulting from the persecution of the novel and his vigorous attempts to defend it caused his frail health to deteriorate quickly.
 He died in March of 1930 at the age of 44.

 The United States government's ban of Lady Chatterley's Lover would remain in effect for thirty years.
 Then, in 1959, the legendary American publisher Barney Rosset of Grove Press decided to publish the original uncensored version of the novel in defiance of the ban.

 Rosset wanted to include the novel as part of a republication of the complete works of D.H.
 Lawrence.
-He set the stage for a landmark trial where it would be ruled not legally obscene.
+He set the stage for a landmark trial where it would be ruled not legally obscene and the ban overturned.
 The ruling would be upheld by the Second Court of Appeals in March of 1960.

 The obscenity trial of Lady Chatterley's Lover was a major victory for Barney Rosset.
 It gave him the legal ammunition to successfully challenge the bans on two other classic novels that he desperately wanted to publish: Henry Miller's Tropic of Cancer (1934) and William S. Burroughs' Naked Lunch (1959).

 Around the same time that Lady Chatterley's Lover was being tried for obscenity in the United States, the legendary British publishing house Penguin Books defied the ban on it in the UK and faced a similar trial.